Neverness to Everness: How to Manage Stamina and Early Pulls

 • Spend boss runs on the breakthrough or ascension gate you are about to hit next.

-• Only use leftover Pixels on future materials if your current team is already clear for the next level breakpoint.
+• Only spend leftover energy on future materials if your current team is already clear for the next level breakpoint.

 This works because launch progression is rarely stopped by “not enough characters.”
 It is usually stopped by one very specific upgrade wall.
 Getting your core team over that wall is worth more than half-building five or six units just because the early roster feels generous.

 Keep your focus narrow.
-In a character-swap combat game, it is tempting to treat every newly obtained unit as an immediate project.
+In a character-swap combat game it is tempting to treat every new unit as an immediate project.
 Resist that early.
 Pick a core lineup and feed it first.
-Even if a new pull looks strong, bench characters do not help until their materials are paid for, and Character Pixels are the resource that makes that choice expensive.
+Even if a new pull looks strong, bench characters do not help until their materials are paid for.

-When it is correct to hold Pixels briefly
+When it is correct to hold energy briefly

-The main reason to delay spending Character Pixels is when you are close to unlocking a clearly better farming node or boss through story progress.
+The one good reason to delay spending is when you are close to unlocking a clearly better farming node or boss through story progress.
 If a higher-value stage opens after a short story push, spending immediately can be inefficient.
 Outside of that case, overcapping is worse than imperfect efficiency.
-Spend the energy, then use your stamina-empty time on exploration, objectives, and unlocks.
+Spend the energy, then use your empty-pool time on exploration, objectives, and unlocks.

 How City Stamina actually changes your launch plan

-City Stamina is the system that changes the usual gacha routine.
-Public guides describe it as a weekly reset resource tied to city activities and hobbies, and not something that passively regenerates over time.
-The current reported reset timing is Monday at 5:00 AM server time.
-Exact launch values can still change, but if that structure holds, you should think of City Stamina as a budget, not a refill bar.
+City Stamina is the system that breaks the usual gacha routine.
+It is a weekly resource tied to City Tycoon activities and hobbies, and it does not passively regenerate.
+The reset lands Monday at 5:00 AM server time.
+Think of City Stamina as a budget, not a refill bar.

-That creates a very different spending rule from Character Pixels.
-You do not need to dump City Stamina the moment you log in, because you are not losing natural regeneration by holding it for a day or two.
-But you also do not want to end the week with a large amount unused, because it will reset instead of rolling upward forever.
+That flips the spending rule.
+You do not need to dump City Stamina the moment you log in — you are not losing natural regeneration by holding it for a day or two.
+But you also do not want to end the week with a large amount unused, because it resets instead of rolling upward forever.

 What to do with City Stamina first